csabaiBio/physdm/docs/README.md

 #### Project suggestions

 Please try to select a project based on your personal interest!
-Each project will have 3 slots which will be handed out on a 'first come, first served' basis! -> email: olar.alex@ttk.elte.hu
+Each project will have 3 slots which will be handed out on a 'first come, first served' basis! -> email: ffbence@student.elte.hu

 Personal project suggestions are welcome: